Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic derivation: Phase separation in O(grad 4) theory

 The prefactor $\mob(\rhoVL)$ appearing in Eq.~\eqref{eq:sigma_AMBp_mob} reflects the modulation of the strength of the diffusive current in the bulk between droplets (bubbles) due to the mobility, resulting in a change in the growth rate of a given droplet (bubble) in Eq.~\eqref{eq:Rdot}.
-Using Eqs.~\eqref{eq:AMB+Mneq0} and \eqref{eq:sigma_AMBp_mob} in \eqref{eq:curvature_shifts}, we note that the shifts in binodal densities $\delta_\mathrm{in,out}$ due to interfacial curvature are independent of $\mob$, as expected for any static property.
+Using Eqs.~\eqref{eq:AMB+Mneq0} and \eqref{eq:sigma_AMBp_mob} in Eq.~\eqref{eq:curvature_shifts}, we note that the shifts in binodal densities $\delta_\mathrm{in,out}$ due to interfacial curvature are independent of $\mob$, as expected for any static property.

-As reported in Eq.~\eqref{eq:sigma_rel}, in canonical gauge the capillary wave tension is given by the average of the two Ostwald tensions $\sigmaVL$.
+As reported in Eq.~\eqref{eq:sigma_rel}, in canonical gauge the capillary-wave tension is given by the average of the two Ostwald tensions $\sigmaVL$.
 For AMB+ with density-dependent mobility, we thus find from Eq.~\eqref{eq:sigma_AMBp_mob}:

-This reflects the physical competition between currents on the vapor and liquid side that results in the relaxation (or amplification) of capillary waves~\cite{fausti-2021}: the strength of these currents is proportional to the mobilities in the two phases, affecting that competition.
+This reflects the physical competition between currents on the vapor and liquid side that results in the relaxation (or amplification) of capillary waves~\cite{fausti-2021}: The strength of these currents is proportional to the mobilities in the two phases, affecting that competition.
 This was previously discussed after Eq.~\eqref{eq:sigma_rel} above, where use of the canonical gauge absorbs factors of $\mob(\rhoVL)$ into the tensions $\sigmaVL$.
 As anticipated there, these factors now emerge explicitly in Eq.~\eqref{eq:sigma_AMBp_mob} and hence Eq.~\eqref{eq:variantCW}.

-All the results in this Section can be obtained also with a different method, presented in Appendix~\ref{app:mob}.
+All the results in this section can also be obtained with a different method, presented in Appendix~\ref{app:mob}.
 As explained there, this allows a further generalization to cover the case in which the mobility $\mob[\rho]$ in AMB+ depends not only on $\rho$ but also on its spatial derivatives.